 BRAND NAME: Amaryl

 DRUG CLASS AND MECHANISM: Glimepiride is an oral blood sugar-lowering drug in a class of medicines for controlling diabetes called sulfonylureas.
-Glimepiride is related to other sulfonylureas including glyburide (Micronase; Diabeta), glipizide (Glucotrol), tolbutamide (Orinase) and tolazamide (Tolinase).
-Glimepiride is used in type II diabetes, the most common type of diabetes that is found in 90% of patients with diabetes.
-In type II diabetes, insulin usually is not necessary to control the blood sugar.
+Glimepiride is related to other sulfonylureas including glyburide (Diabeta, Glynase), glipizide (Glucotrol, Glucotrol XL), tolbutamide, and tolazamide.
+Glimepiride is used in type 2 diabetes, the most common type of diabetes that is found in 90% of people with diabetes.
+In type 2 diabetes, insulin usually is not necessary to control the blood sugar.
 Instead, diet and oral medications often are sufficient.
 Intolerance to sugar that results in elevated blood sugar is caused by reduced insulin secretion by the pancreas and resistance to insulin's effects on the body's cells.
 Glimepiride lowers the sugar level in the blood by stimulating insulin to be secreted from the pancreas into the blood.
 Insulin causes sugar to leave the blood and enter cells throughout the body.
-Glimepiride was approved by the FDA in December of 1995.
+Glimepiride was approved by the FDA in December 1995.

 GENERIC AVAILABLE: Yes

 PREPARATIONS: Tablets: 1, 2, and 4 mg

 STORAGE: Tablets should be stored at room temperature, between 15 C and 30 C (59 F and 86 F).